 Unreal Engine commercial game deployment guidelines

-If you're using Unreal Engine to create a game or other interactive off-the-shelf product that you plan to monetize, here's what needs to happen when you're ready to release it.
+If you're using Unreal Engine to create a game or application that relies on engine code at runtime and will be licensed to third party end users, here are the steps you need to take when you're ready to release it

 Notification of release